john-pickett/snowshoes/README.md

 There are three commands available.
 Type them into the same command line that you used for Git.

 `npm run pull` pulls down all Script Includes, Business Rules, UI Actions, Client Scripts, and Mid-server Script Includes for your current application.
+They will be saved locally in a `service-now` folder.

+Folder: Script Category
+`sys_script_include`: Script Includes
+`ecc_agent_script_includes`: Mid-server Script Includes `sys_script`: Business Rules
+`sys_script_client`: Client Scripts
+`sys_ui_action`: UI Actions

 Support for portal pages and widgets coming soon.

 `npm run update <file>` sends the updated version of your script back to SN.
 Don't include the file extension in your command.
 Ex: `npm run update "MyFile"`